SPF Record Syntax: Structure and Components

 7. EXISTS: This SPF mechanism executes a DNS A record search for the domain provided.
 A match happens when a valid A record is found, regardless of the actual lookup result.
 Using macros, you can set up per-user exceptions with this mechanism.

 8. INCLUDE: This mechanism is used to authorize third-party email senders by specifying their domains.
 A sender is authorized when its IP address matches the IP addresses or domains contained in the SPF record of the listed domain.
-When no SPF record is found for the listed third-party domain, a permanent error result is returned.
+A permanent error result is returned when no SPF record is found for the listed third-party domain.

 An SPF Qualifier is an optional prefix to a mechanism.
 Adding an SPF record to your DNS with SPF Qualifiers tells receiving mail servers how to treat an email when there’s a match with a Mechanism value.

 Mechanisms are verified in the order of their occurrence in an SPF record.
 If a Mechanism lacks a Qualifier and there’s a match, SPF authentication passes.
 However, when there’s no match, the default action is neutral; the email message neither passes nor fails authentication.

 Each mechanism can be combined with one of four qualifiers.

 |Qualifier||Result||Action Taken by Receiving Server With a Match|

 |+||Pass||Email message passes authentication and the server is permitted to send emails.
 Messages are authenticated and this is the default action taken in case of no Qualifier.|

 |–||Fail||Email message fails authentication as the sending server isn’t authorized to send emails for the domain.
 The SPF record instructs the receiving mail server to reject the email.|

 |~||SoftFail||The receiver’s mailbox accepts the message, however it is marked as suspicious and lands in the spam folder.|